 To check availability or to reserve Jarstad Park, please call the Department of Public Works and Utilities at 360-473-5920, Monday through Friday, between the hours of 7:30 a.m. and 4 p.m.
 Name, organization, address and phone number are required for reservations.

-There is a $125.00 park reservation fee plus a $100 refundable deposit (if park is kept clean and there is no damage) for a total of $225.00.
-Refundable deposit will be mailed back in 2-3 weeks.
-Reservation refunds ($125.00) are only issued if reservation is canceled two weeks or greater from reservation date.
+Total rental fee is $210.00.
+Reservation refunds ($210.00) are only issued if reservation is canceled two weeks or greater from reservation date.
 No refund will be issued if cancelled within two weeks or less from reservation date.

 Rules and Regulations